-This tutorial will guide you in step by step how to download and install Java JDK 13 (Java Development Kit) in Windows.
-The Java JDK 13 allows you to code and run the Java program.
+This tutorial will guide you step by step how to download and install Java Development Kit (JDK) in Windows.
+The Java JDK allows you to develop Java applications and run them.

-If you installed multiple JDK version on the same PC, we recommend that you install the only latest version of JDK.
+If you installed multiple JDK versions on the same PC, we recommend that you install the only latest version of JDK.
 Before going to download. we need to have the following:

-1. Internet browser like Firefox, Google Chrome or Internet Explorer.
+1. Internet browsers like Firefox, Google Chrome, or Internet Explorer.